Obarun/66/doc/upgrade.md

 ### New fields have been added:

-- `@requiredby`: Specifies which service is required by another service.
-For example, if service Sa declares service Sb as required by Sa's dependency, Sb won't start until Sa does.
+- `@requiredby`: Specifies which service is required-by another service.
+For example, if service Sa declares service Sb as required-by Sa's dependency, Sb won't start until Sa does.
 This allows building complex graph structures without modifying every frontend file of each service.
 - `@earlier`: Declares any service as an earlier one, starting as soon as the scandir is running, similar to tty12.
 This field is mandatory for services intended to start earlier.
 - `@intree`: Specifies the tree to use at enable/start time.